atomashevic/transforEmotion/README.md

 # transforEmotion
-  Title: Sentiment Analysis for Text and Qualitative Data
+Sentiment Analysis for Text and Qualitative Data